Mary Hopkin: After Eurovision

 At McCartney's insistence, Hopkin had recorded a cover of "Que Sera, Sera" in August 1969.
 Hopkin had no wish to record the song and refused to have the single released in Britain.
-Initially issued in France in September 1969, it was released in North America in June 1970.
-The single peaked at number 77 on the Billboard Hot 100 and number 47 in Canada, and was also a hit in Japan, Australia, New Zealand, and Rhodesia (present-day Zimbabwe).
+Originally issued in France in September 1969, it was released in North America in June 1970.
+The single peaked at number 77 on the Billboard Hot 100.

 The last single to hit the British charts was "Let My Name Be Sorrow", which reached number 46 in July 1971.
 It was produced by Tony Visconti, whom Hopkin had met earlier for a Welsh recording of "Sparrow".
 "Let My Name Be Sorrow" was a hit in Poland in January 1972.

-Hopkin's second album, Earth Song, Ocean Song, was released by Apple on 1 October 1971.
+Hopkin's second album, Earth Song/Ocean Song, was released by Apple on 1 October 1971.
 The album was produced by Visconti and included cover versions of songs written by Cat Stevens, Gallagher and Lyle and Ralph McTell, as well as the two title tracks by Liz Thorsen.
 Hopkin felt it was the album she had always wanted to make, so, coinciding with her marriage to Visconti and with little left to prove, she left the music scene.
 The album's single, "Water, Paper and Clay", missed the Billboard Hot 100.
 It was Hopkin's last single for Apple Records, which she left in March 1972.

 After Hopkin's departure from Apple, a compilation album titled Those Were the Days was released in the latter part of 1972.
 The album featured all of Hopkin's hits but failed to chart.
 "Knock Knock, Who's There?" was released as a single in the United States and Canada, both countries having been excluded from the first release of that record in 1970.
 The single reached number 92 on the Billboard Hot 100 and number 11 on the Easy Listening chart in December 1972, giving Hopkin her last US hit.

 Television series

-Following her appearance in the Eurovision contest, Hopkin had her own peak time TV series, Mary Hopkin in the Land of ..., on BBC 1.
+Following her appearance in the Eurovision contest, Hopkin had her own peak time TV series, Mary Hopkin in the Land of ..., on BBC1.
 Created by Eric Merriman, each episode featured Hopkin looking at a different aspect of storytelling through music and dance.
 The six 30-minute programmes were broadcast in 1970 and were repeated in 1971.